 They also have those electronic, ultra-sonic repellent things you plug into your outlets that send out a high frequency sound that humans can't hear that's supposed to keep rats & mice away.
 Supposedly it doesn't bother your other pets like dogs & cats, but who knows if this is really true!

 Any holes that you may have in your house, i.e., dryer vent, small hole in the sheet rock, they may have chewed into the laundry room, under the door, plug it with steel wool.
 That will keep them from coming back in.
 If you don't have small children, you can get little poison pellets, and roll them in peanut butter, leave them out in tiny plastic cups or lids wherever you may have seen the mice, the mice will eat them and die...they love peanut butter, way better than cheese!

 Find and plug any holes in walls of your house that they might be getting in from.
 Also, keep garbage neat and tidy and yard neat and tidy and free of miscellaneous stuff hanging around like old wood and old cars and such.

 And, of course, the obvious don't feed the birds!

 Rats tend to live where there are old buildings and lots of food.
 A general cleanup of the place might be in order.
 And get a cat, probably two.
-It takes a good big hunting cat to kill a rat.
-You don't want a kitten at this point.

 I would guess over 80% of my rat work come from people with outdoor cats around.
 Rats usually won't be living in the home but since it is part of their territory they will tend to investigate it looking for food or maybe a future place to nest.
 Placing bait stations with proper bait in them around the perimeter of the home will help keep the population down in your area and will keep other non target animals away from the toxin. he lower the local rat population the less likely you will get a visitor.